AgateTravel WeLiveToServe

 Clothing

-Summer clothes like the dress, or short-sleeved shirt together with shorts are suitable most time.
+Summer clothes like dress, or short-sleeved shirt together with shorts are suitable most time at the mountain foot.
 But on sunny days, it is best to wear sun-proof clothing, or a thin long-sleeved shirt and long pants because the UV rays are very strong, far exceeding the average index of 4.

 For visitors who want to climb the mountain, climbing suit like 3-in-1 jacket plus climbing trousers are necessary.
 Besides, you are recommended to wear quick-drying inner layers for physical comfort.